+Where the sky's the limit

-Adopt a Plot Guardians of the Meadow will receive a certificate of adoption and their name will be presented on a special sign, located at the Trust.
+Adopt a Plot

+Guardians of the Meadow will receive a certificate of adoption and their name will be presented on a special sign, located at the Trust.
 It costs £100 per plot adoption and this lasts for five years.
-As a guardian, you will be helping to preserve the future of the Trust and your support will be greatly appreciated.
+As a guardian, your support will be greatly appreciated.